LukaK/aws-eks-infrastructure/README.md

 For every service of type `LoadBalancer` one network load balancer is provisioned.

 When ingress object is defined, controller will provision application load balancer.
-To keep number of application load balancers down, define ingress groups.
+To keep number of application load balancers down, define ingress groups, where every ingress group maps to one application load balancer.

-Every ingress group maps to one application load balancer.
+Other option is to use nginx reverse proxy, deployed in the cluster, to route the traffic and network load balancers just as an entry point to the cluster ([see below](#nginx-external)).

 Examples on load balancer controller can be found [here](./examples/lbc/)